 Yes, handwritten wills are valid in Michigan, but it is generally a better idea to work with an attorney to create your will rather than to try to create one on your own.
 After the death of a loved one, tensions may be running high, and family members may fight about property and whether the loved one knew what they were doing when the will was prepared.
 Will contests are less likely when an attorney has been involved in preparing a will.Will Contests

 Potential grounds for contesting a will include the incapacity of the person making the will, a valid later will being made, undue influence, forgery, and improper execution.
 Many of these grounds for challenging a will are not likely to be successful if an attorney has been involved in preparing the will.
 For example, undue influence applies when someone says that the person making the will did not exercise their own judgment when making the will but instead made the will based on someone else’s preferences, duress, fraud, or coercion.Retain an Experienced Wills Lawyer in Grand Rapids or Traverse City

-People in Michigan may benefit from enlisting experienced legal counsel when planning for the disposition of their estate after their deaths.
-If you need to prepare a will as part of your estate plan, our Traverse City and Grand Rapids wills attorneys can help.
-Our firm also represents people in Ann Arbor, Flint, Lansing, Kalamazoo, Detroit, Wyoming, Saginaw, Muskegon, Midland, Holland, Warren, and Petoskey, as well as communities throughout the Upper Peninsula.
+If you do not yet have an estate plan, it is important to consider your options and learn more about the benefits of creating a will and other estate planning documents.
+The Traverse City wills lawyers can help by meeting with you to discuss your situation and provide you with an overview of the estate planning process.
+We also represent people in Ann Arbor, Flint, Lansing, Kalamazoo, Detroit, Wyoming, Saginaw, Muskegon, Midland, Holland, Warren, and Petoskey, as well as communities throughout the Upper Peninsula.
 Contact Neumann Law Group at 800-525-NEUMANN or via our online form to set up an appointment.
 We also can assist people who need a trust administration attorney or guidance with other estate planning matters.